Allal al-Fassi: Salafism

-Allal al-Fassi was one of the most prominent Salafists in Morocco and he became influenced by Salafism during his time at al-Qarawiyyin.
+Allal al-Fassi was one of the most prominent Salafists in Morocco.
 He advocated for what he called neo-Salafiyya (al-salafiyya al-jadida).
-Allal al-Fassi has been associated with Islamic modernism.
+Al-Fassi has been associated with Islamic modernism by scholars like Fatima Sadiqi and Edmund Burke III.
 Al-Fassi differed greatly from "purist Salafis" who shared more similarities to Wahhabists from Saudi Arabia and also disapproved of his conception of Salafism.
-Al-Fassi saw Salafism as a movement that meant Islamic revival and his definition of it was so broad that it could include any reformer since the 9th century as long as they affirmed tawhid, advocated for Islamic law, attempted to prevent the decline of the ummah or opposed despotism.
+He saw Salafism as a movement that meant Islamic revival and his definition of it was so broad that it could include any reformer since the 9th century as long as they affirmed tawhid, advocated for Islamic law, attempted to prevent the decline of the ummah or opposed despotism.
 This meant, for al-Fassi, that both Ibn Rushd and Muhammad ibn Abd al-Wahhab could be considered Salafis.
-He wanted students to read the Salafi writings of Rashid Rida and Muhammad Abduh who he claimed influenced the Salafist program of Morocco alongside Jamal al-Din al-Afghani.
+He instructed students to read the Salafi writings of Rashid Rida and Muhammad Abduh who he claimed influenced the Salafist program of Morocco alongside Jamal al-Din al-Afghani.

 According to scholars Frederic Wehrey and Anouar Boukhars, al-Fassi saw Salafism as "a constructive force that fostered progress and kindled nationalistic revolutionary consciousness".
 Al-Fassi believed Salafism "was synonymous with nationalism".
-In his eyes, Salafism was not about the interpretation of divine attributes or to do with a specific theological doctrine but he thought "true Salafism" meant acting in according with the Quran and Sunnah, agreeing with the requirements of "evolving modes of thought", caring for reason and reflecting on the human principles of the Quran.
-Allal al-Fassi believed Morocco was predisposed to Salafist reformism because of its Sufi heritage of piety and rigour despite being opposed to 20th century Sufism.
+In his view, Salafism was concerned neither with the interpretation of the divine attributes nor with adherence to a particular theological doctrine.
+Rather, what he termed "true Salafism" meant acting in accordance with the Quran and the Sunnah, responding to the demands of "evolving modes of thought", giving due weight to reason, and reflecting upon the human principles embodied in the Quran.
+Al-Fassi believed Morocco was predisposed to Salafist reformism because of its Sufi heritage of piety and rigour despite being opposed to 20th century Sufism.
 Sufism in his eyes contradicted his vision of Islam as something inherently rational, progressive and conductive to modernity.
-Due to his nationalist beliefs, he believed that Moroccan Sufism was orthodox until the 15th century as opposed to other Salafists like Rashid Rida who critiqued all Sufism.
+Unlike other Salafists, such as Rashid Rida, who criticised Sufism as a whole, al-Fassi held that Moroccan Sufism had remained orthodox until the 15th century.